The structure of the Kac-Wang-Yan algebra: A recursive formula for

 Combining \eqref{usefuliodd} and \eqref{usefuliiodd}, we can regard as a decomposition of $D_{I,J}$ of the form $D_{I,J} = \sum_{k=1}^{n+1} D^{2k}_{I,J}$ where the leading term $D^{2n+2}_{I,J} = \sum_{r=0}^{n} :\Omega_{i_r, j_0} \tilde{D}^{2n}_{I_r,J'}:$.
 It follows that $R_n(I,J)$ is the negative of the sum of the terms $R_{n-1}(K,L)$ corresponding to each $\tilde{D}_{K,L}$ appearing in $\sum_{r=0}^{n}S_r$.
 We obtain

 Suppose that all entries of $I$ are even and all entries of $J$ are odd.
-Each term of the form $R_{n-1}(K,L)$ appearing in \eqref{recursionodd} has the property that all entries of $K$ are even and all entries of $L$ are odd, so we may restrict ourselves to expressions with this property.
+Each term of the form $R_{n-1}(K,L)$ appearing in \eqref{recursionodd} has the property that all entries of $K$ are even and all entries of $L$ are odd, so we may restrict ourselves to elements with this property.
 In the case $n=1$, $i_0, i_1$ even and $j_0, j_1$ odd, a calculation shows that $R_1(I,J)$ is given by

-In this case, $R_1(I,J)$ is a sum of positive rational numbers, and in particular is nonzero.
-By induction on $n$, it is immediate from the recursive formula \eqref{recursionodd} that $R_n(I,J)$ is nonzero whenever $I$ consists of even numbers and $J$ consists of odd numbers.
+and in particular is nonzero.
+By induction on $n$, it is immediate from \eqref{recursionodd} that $R_n(I,J) \neq 0$ whenever $I$ consists of even entries and $J$ consists of odd entries.
 Specializing to the case $I = (0,\dots,0)$ and $J = (1,\dots, 1)$, we see that $R_0 \neq 0$.
 Combined with Lemma \ref{lemnonzerodd}, we obtain